Our trustees ensure that the money we raise is used in the best possible way to support museums and galleries across the UK.

 Lord Smith of Finsbury

-Positions include: CEO, QuantumBlack, an advanced analytics company that operates at the intersection of technology, strategy and design; senior advisor, McKinsey.
-Voluntary roles include: chair, Career Ready, a national charity working with schools and employers to prepare young people for work; chair, East London Arts and Music, a new school focused on equipping students for careers in the arts; chair, Advisory Board of Oxford University Medicine.
-Jeremy has over 30 years’ experience in financial services, working for Salomon Brothers, JP Morgan and ING Baring.
-Most recently he was chair and CEO, Europe, Middle East and Africa at UBS until 2008.
+Positions include: CEO, QuantumBlack, an advanced analytics company that operates at the intersection of technology, strategy and design; Senior Advisor, McKinsey.
+Voluntary roles include: Chair, Career Ready, a national charity working with schools and employers to prepare young people for work; Chair, East London Arts and Music, a new school focused on equipping students for careers in the creative industries.
+Jeremy Palmer has 10 years of experience building digital and technology businesses, preceded by over 30 years’ experience in financial services, working for Salomon Brothers, JP Morgan, ING Barings, where he was Chair and CEO, Asia Pacific, and UBS, where he was Chair and CEO, Europe, Middle East and Africa until 2008.

-Positions include: director, Walcot Partners Limited, 2012-present; trustee, Pilgrim Trust; associate fellow of Green Templeton College, Oxford; Advisory Board member, Official Monetary and Financial Institutions Fund; director, PAN Holding, Luxembourg, 2008-12; chairman of China Children and Teenagers Fund – UK Council, 2006-present; director, Lord North Street Limited Private Investment Office, 2004-11; managing director, head of Private Wealth Management, Deutsche Bank London, 2001-04.
+Positions include: Director, Walcot Partners Limited 2012-present; Trustee of the Pilgrim Trust; Associate Fellow of Green Templeton College, Oxford; Advisory Board member, Official Monetary and Financial Institutions Fund; Director, PAN Holding, Luxembourg 2008-2012; Chairman of China Children and Teenagers Fund - UK Council 2006-2017; Director, Lord North Street Limited Private Investment Office 2004-2011; Managing Director, Head of Private Wealth Management, Deutsche Bank London 2001-2004.

 Richard Calvocoressi CBE

-Positions include: director and senior curator, Gagosian Gallery, London, 2015-present; director, The Henry Moore Foundation, 2007-15; keeper, then director, Scottish National Gallery of Modern Art, 1987-2007.
-Publications include: Lucian Freud on Paper, 2008.
-Exhibitions include: Lee Miller, National Portrait Gallery, 2005.
+Positions include: Director and Senior Curator, Gagosian Gallery, London 2015-present; Director of The Henry Moore Foundation, 2007-2015; Keeper, then Director, of the Scottish National Gallery of Modern Art, 1987-2007.
+Publications include Lucian Freud on Paper, 2008.
+Exhibitions include Lee Miller, National Portrait Gallery, 2005, Bacon Moore: Flesh and Bone, Ashmolean Museum Oxford 2013; Michael Andrews: Earth, Air, Water, Gagosian Gallery London 2017.

 Professor Richard Deacon CBE RA

-Former positions include: professor, Kuntsakadamie Dusseldorf and ENSBA, Paris; trustee, Tate; member, British Council Grants to Artists Sub Committee; vice chair, Baltic Centre for Contemporary Arts Trust.
-Exhibitions include: retrospective, Tate Britain, 2014; ten year survey, On the Other Side, Kuntsmuseum Winterhur, Switzerland, 2015 and Heydar Aleyev Centre, Baku, Azerbaijan and Langen Foundation, Neuss, Germany, 2016.
-Retrospective of drawings 1968-2016, Folkwang Museum, Essen, Germany.
-Winner of the Turner Prize, 1987 and awarded the Robert Jakobsen Prize, Museum Wurth, Kunzelsau, Germany, 1995.
-In 2007 Richard was one of three artists representing Wales at the Venice Biennale.
-Publications include: So, If, and But, 2014.
+Positions include: Professor at the Kuntsakadamie Dusseldorf and ENSBA, Paris; Trustee of Tate; member of the British Council, Grants to Artists Sub Committee and Vice Chair of the Baltic Centre for Contemporary Arts Trust, and one of the judges for Museum of the Year 2017.
+Exhibitions include: retrospective at Tate Britain, 2014; ten year survey On the Other Side, Kuntsmuseum Winterhur, Switzerland, 2015, at the Heydar Aleyev Centre, Baku, Azerbaijan, and the Langen Foundation, Neuss, Germany 2016; retrospective of drawings 1968-2016, Folkwang Museum, Essen, 2016 ; solo shows at San Diego Museum of Fine Art, Prague City Gallery, Middelheim Museum, and Ernst Vogelmann Kunsthalle, 2017.
+Upcoming.
+Winner of the Turner Prize in 1987, awarded the Robert Jakobsen Prize, Museum Wurth, Kunzelsau, Germany in 1995, and awarded the Ernst Vogelmann Prize for Sculpture in 2017.
+In 2007 Richard Deacon was one of three artists representing Wales at the Venice Biennale.
+Publications include 'So', 'If', and 'But', 2014.

 Dame Liz Forgan